 As the local organiser, you will need to:

-- Plan and host your online Zoom meet-ups.
+- Plan and host your in person or online meet-ups.

 - Send us the meet-up details so that we can inform members with plenty of lead time – ideally a month in advance.